bartlettroscoe/TrilinosWiki/Local-development-with-remote-pull,-test,-and-push.md

 ```

 NOTES:
+* The access from `<remote-machine>` to the `intermediate-repo` git repo and the GitHub repo must use SSH and must not require an SSH passphrase.
+Otherwise, the pulls and pushes on the remote machine will not work because they will require you to type a password (which you can't do from your local machine).
 * You can use a different remote git repo for [`intermediate-repo`](https://github.com/trilinos/Trilinos/wiki/Local-development-with-remote-pull,-test,-and-push#intermediate_repo) other than your GitHub fork of Trilinos (see [above](https://github.com/trilinos/Trilinos/wiki/Local-development-with-remote-pull,-test,-and-push#intermediate_repo)).
 * Other special considerations and tips for setting up a remote pull/test/push server using a Sandia CEE LAN machine are given at [Development and Testing on CEE LAN Machines](https://snl-wiki.sandia.gov/display/TRIL/Development+and+Testing+on+CEE+LAN+machines).